 Unfortunately, if you fail to separate the two guinea pigs, one of them might end up dying in the worst-case scenario.
 One of the main reasons why a guinea pig might die after a fight is the injuries and wounds that are received during the “battle”.

 If you didn’t step in at the right time, the guinea pig might bleed to death or may end up in a life-threatening condition.
-Of course, some fights can have a happy ending.
-But you wouldn’t want to take the risk, right?
-Also, the stress from a fight can cause them serious health problems.
+Also, the stress from a fight can cause them serious health problems that can lead to death.

 Do Guinea Pigs Fight with Other Animals?